-Classic char kway teow most often includes lup cheong (Chinese sausage), but I make a delicious pescatarian char kway teow without it.
-If you’re cooking for omnivores, you can fry a few slices in the oil then remove it before adding the noodles and return it to the wok with the bean sprouts.
+Classic char kway teow usually includes lup cheong (Chinese sausage), but I make a delicious all seafood char kway teow without it.
+If you’re cooking for omnivores, you can fry a few slices in the oil then remove it before adding the noodles and return it to the wok with the bean sprouts, or make my friend Simon Goh’s wagyu kway teow instead.
 You can also add some chopped green prawns to this pescatarian version with (or instead of) the clams.
-Regardless of the protein added, I love a glass of Angus Vinden’s old-vine Somerset Vineyard semillon with char kway teow – it has great texture from extended lees contact and a nice lick of citrus acidity to balance the umami richness of the sauce.
+I love a glass of the pinot gris from Renzaglia with this seafood char kway teow – it has great texture from a little time on skins and nice savoury notes to balance the umami richness of the sauce.
 Use leftover bean sprouts and garlic chives to make stir-fried bean sprouts & garlic chives or a delicious mushroom stir-fry (see video below).

 Serves 2